Chapter 6 Workflows for R Coding

 We’ve also provided an example script in the R4EnvChem project template.
 Assuming you’re currently in the template project you can open the script as follows:

-1. Go to File -> Open File -> open the Rscript-example.Rmd file.
+in the files pane.
 This action will open a new pane above the console, dedicated to writing your R Markdown content.

 We’ve already mentioned the environment pane that displays objects present in your R session.
 While they are useful to work with, they’re not considered real.
 That is to say, if you close your R session, those objects will be lost.
 And while RStudio allows you to save a working environment (and its associated objects), it’s crucial to understand that only your saved scripts/markdown documents are real.
 You can’t readily share your working environment, and even so it’s bad practice as you may reference a previous iteration of an object giving you erroneous results.
 Think back to the chemistry labs: you may jot notes down on loose leaf, but only what’s written in your lab book is considered real… well that’s how it’s supposed to work anyways.